coq/coq/doc/sphinx/addendum/type-classes.rst

       eqb_leibniz x y H :=
             match x, y return x = y with tt, tt => eq_refl tt end }.

-If one does not give all the members in the Instance declaration, Coq enters the proof-mode and the user is asked to build inhabitants of the remaining fields, e.g.:
+Using :cmd:`Program Instance`, if one does not give all the members in the Instance declaration, Coq generates obligations for the remaining fields, e.g.:

 .. coqtop:: in

+   Require Import Program.Tactics.
-   Instance eq_bool : EqDec bool :=
+   Program Instance eq_bool : EqDec bool :=
    { eqb x y := if x then y else negb y }.

 .. coqtop:: all

-   Proof. intros x y H.

-.. coqtop:: all
+   Next Obligation.
      destruct x ; destruct y ; (discriminate || reflexivity).

-.. coqtop:: all

    Defined.

 One has to take care that the transparency of every field is